 numpy.dot(vector_a, vector_b, out = None) returns the dot product of vectors a and b.
-It can handle 2D arrays but considering them as matrix and will perform matrix multiplication.
-For N dimensions it is a sum product over the last axis of a and the second-to-last of b :
+It can handle 2D arrays but considers them as matrix and will perform matrix multiplication.
+For N dimensions it is a sum-product over the last axis of a and the second-to-last of b :

 dot(a, b)[i,j,k,m] = sum(a[i,j,:] * b[k,:,m])

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.